MrSnor/Filmpire-jsm/extra.md

 2. use 'refetch' to retry fetching data after an error (maybe try in Movies component)

 3. show full name of movies as tooltip

+4. review and update comments after the project completion, as more changes might have been done since the time comments were added